uoguelph-mlrg/Theano-MPI/README.md

 }
 ```

 Theano-MPI is compatible for training models built in different framework libraries, e.g., Lasagne, Keras, Blocks, as long as its model parameters can be exposed as theano shared variables.
-See lib/base/models/ for details.
-Or you can build your own models from scratch using basic theano tensor operations and expose your model parameters as theano shared variables.
-See wiki for a tutorial on building customized neural networks.
+Theano-MPI also comes with a light-weight layer library for you to build your own models.
+See [wiki](https://github.com/uoguelph-mlrg/Theano-MPI/wiki) for a tutorial on building customized neural networks.

 ## Dependencies

+Theano-MPI depends on the following libraries and packages.
+[Here]() provides some guidance to the installing them.
 * [OpenMPI 1.8.7](http://www.open-mpi.org/) or an MPI-2 standard equivalent that supports CUDA.
 * [mpi4py](https://pypi.python.org/pypi/mpi4py) built on OpenMPI 1.8.7
 * [numpy](http://www.numpy.org/)